tiepdotme/serenade-wind/_posts/2020-09-07-talk-like-a-pirate.md

 # In other news...

 Andrew and I will be heading out to Ft.
-Lauderdale next week for the haulout, marine survey and sea trial of [s/v Rachel J Slocum](/about-rachel-j-slocum/).
-Stay tuned for more!
+Lauderdale next week for the haulout, marine survey and sea trial of our schooner, [s/v Rachel J Slocum](/about-rachel-j-slocum/).
+We'll be describing what we did during this phase of the due diligence process in a 5-part series, Survey and Sea Trial.

+Also, we wrapped up a massive weekend of purging and downsizing.
+Our house is completely decimated, and it feels great!
+We'll share this account in a future post updating our week 20 progress on [30-weeks to Minimalism](/posts/30-weeks-to-minimalism/).